-PLEASE NOTE: May 2022 – Heather has space for two new clients.
+PLEASE NOTE: June 2022 – Heather’s waitlist is open.
 Please make an online consultation to see if we are a good therapeutic fit.

 Hello!
 My name is Heather and I am grateful you found your way here.
 I am the Director of Constellations Counselling, a Registered Clinical Counsellor, and a Professional Art Therapist.
 I work with adults who tend to be HSPs like myself.
 Keep reading to learn about common questions that come up in an initial consultation with me.

 What is your professional background?

 I am a Registered Clinical Counsellor with BCACC and a Professional Art Therapist with BCATA.
 I have my Master in Counselling Psychology: Art Therapy.
 I serve on British Columbia Art Therapy Association’s Executive Board as Membership Chair.
 I have fifteen years of experience working with children, adults, and families.
 I have worked in different roles in private residences, in private and public-school settings, in assisted living residences, and in a women’s center.
 I currently work at a mental health and addiction in-patient treatment center.
 In my private practice I see clients online and in-person.
 I am an approved provider with ICBC, First Nations Health Authority (FNHA), Arete, and Optima Health.

 What kind of extra or specialized training do you have?

 - San’yas Indigenous Cultural Safety Training

 - First Responder Health: Level I: Understanding Emergency Worker Trauma